Harshitha-136/Harshitha-136/README.md

 Data protection strategies, smart automation, or building tech from concept to working prototype.

 ⚡ Fun Fact:
-I presented a research paper on swarm robotics at an international conference—my first global stage experience in tech!
+I presented a research paper on the topic AI for Proactive Cyber security Threat detection Data security Threat detction Data privacy and protection aspects, and one more on swarm robotics at an international conference.

-💻 Tech Stack:
-HTML5 • CSS3 • JavaScript • Python • React
-OpenCV • MongoDB • MySQL
-Power BI • Canva • Pandas • NumPy • Plotly
-GitHub Actions